How much raw do I need to feed and how often should I be feeding my cats?

-5kg @ 3% worked out like this 5000 / 100 (50) x 3 = 150gm
+5kg @ 3% = 5000(gm) / 100 (=50) x 3 = 150gm

-- Is he active and not lethargic? - yep he is his normal crazy self
+Is he active and not lethargic?

-- Is he toileting as usual - yes no changes there
+Is he toileting as usual

-- Are his eyes clear bright - well yes.. they always are
+Are his eyes clear bright

 Think of a cat in the wild when deciding on how often to feed your cat.
 A cat in the wild or on the streets feeding for itself will catch many small prey over the course of the day (or night as would naturally be the way).

 These would be consumed immediately, not put away to then be eaten all in one go at one large meal.
 They would also not be eating it slowly over many hours (think of kibble being down for grazing) Cat are not grazer.
 They are opportunistic eaters.
 They will eat their whole prey once killed then move on.

 You need to replicate this by feeding many small meals over the course of the day.
 At least 3 meals, more if possible.
 These meals do not need to be evenly spaced out, they can be worked around your schedule.
 An example of this below, and how I feed mine

 First feed at 5am

-- Second breakfast at 8am before I leave for work
+Second breakfast at 8am before I leave for work

-- First dinner at 4pm when I get home
+First dinner at 4pm when I get home

-- Second dinner at 8pm after play session
+Second dinner at 8pm after play session

-- Final dinner at 10pm before I go to bed
+Final dinner at 10pm before I go to bed

 It’s not difficult to do this, take this info and adjust it to suit you and your own cat’s schedule

 Take this info and adapt it to your own cat.
 Some cats eat more than the guide allows and some much less.

 Note the guide relates to raw feeding.
 Cats fed on a commercial product full of carbs will always eat more to get the protein they require.
 If you are here you are striving toward a raw diet.
 Keep that in mind when making your calculations.

 The rule of thumb is offer a meal of approx 50gm and see what happens.
-If kitten is still looking for more, give her more.
+If the kitten is still looking for more, give her more.
 If she eats it and walks away content then you’re on the right track.
 If she eats half of it, put it back in the fridge and offer it again in an hour.
 You will soon learn what size her portions need to be.
 Remember this will be a fluid thing so adjust it constantly to her requirements.

 The frequency of meals offered to a kitten needs to be a bit higher than an adult.
 Try feeding at least 5 meals a day, more if they seem to want more.
 Let your kitten guide you.
-Never

 Kittens should be fed this way till they reach adulthood.
 Average sized cats reach adulthood at 1 year of age.
 Large breeds at 2 years.

 The take home message is this.
 Take note of the guide.
 Apply it, then adjust it to suit your own cat.

 Every cat is different.
 Feed each cat according to their own needs.
 Watch their health, their weight, and don’t over stress over the numbers.
 Ensure your cat is eating a Balanced Diet.
 Make sure they are enjoying their food.
-Don;t force them to eat anything they don’t like to suit your own ideals.
+Don't force them to eat anything they don’t like to suit your own ideals.